CodeWringer/ambersteel/documents/en/nations/human/innilreith/innilreith.md

-# Ruosaarma
+# Innilreith
 > "Beware, you of mundane birth and life, you hypocrites and tyrants!
 Your era is over!
-Let your deaths be part of the glorious rejuvenation of the age of magic!" - Necromancer and lord over Ruosaarma, Kovalevsky Taras, in an open letter to the kings and queens of the old world.
+Let your deaths be part of the glorious rejuvenation of the age of magic!" - Necromancer and lord over Innilreith, Kovalevsky Taras, in an open letter to the kings and queens of the old world.

-Ruosaarma is the land of mages and undeath, born from the green-flames of necromantic magic.
+Innilreith is the land of mages and undeath, born from the green-flames of necromantic magic.

 ## Magic
-Magic can be cast freely and without repercussion in Ruosaarma.
+Magic can be cast freely and without repercussion in Innilreith.
 In fact, those who don't cast magic are seen as creatures of lower value, to be used as no more than an expendable resource.

-Thus, there is a clear hierarchy in Ruosaarma.
+Thus, there is a clear hierarchy in Innilreith.
 The mages enjoy greater authority than mundane folk and more powerful mages enjoy greater authority than their weaker peers.

 Magical prowess very much dictates social standing.